 Following school, Dan returned home to the farm and started what became a 50-year partnership in production agriculture with his brother John.
 In the early years of farming, there were some fairly lean times, and Dan worked several winters for Controlled Environment in Pembina, N.D., as well as erecting steel bins and buildings in the summer.
 He also drove bus for the Humboldt-St. Vincent School District for 10 years, and very proud that he only ditched it once.

 On June 27, 1981, Dan married Deborah Balken at her family’s home in Pine River, Minn.
 Following their marriage, they moved back to the farm where Deb resumed her career as a school teacher, and Dan continued farming.
 On April 12, 1990, their only child, a son, Bryant was born.

-Dan leaves with his passing his wife, Deborah; brother, John (Maureen) Finney; special niece, Kristen (Daniel Harvieux) Finney and their sons Jack and Roger Harvieux; mother-in- law, Dorothy Balken; brothers- and sisters-in-law, Gordy (Angie) Balken and Eva (Bruce) Haber; as well as nieces and nephews.
+Dan leaves with his passing: his wife, Deborah; brother, John (Maureen) Finney; special niece, Kristen (Daniel Harvieux) Finney and their sons Jack and Roger Harvieux; mother-in-law, Dorothy Balken; brother and sister-in-law, Gordy (Angie) Balken and Eva (Bruce) Haber; as well as nieces and nephews.

 He was preceded in death by: his parents; father-in-law, Gordon Balken; son, Bryant; and several very close friends.

-A celebration of Dan’s life is tentatively scheduled for June 11, 2022, at the Joe River Cemetery with fellowship to follow.
-Please check the Kittson County Enterprise or the Austin Funeral Home webpage for details closer to the date.
+A celebration of Dan’s life is scheduled for Saturday, June 11, 2022, at 3 p.m. in the Joe River Cemetery with fellowship to follow.

 In lieu of flowers, donations in Dan’s honor can be made to the Hallock Curling Club or the Joe River Cemetery.

-Austin Funeral Chapel, Hallock, was in charge of the arrangements. www. austinfuneralchapel.com.
+Austin Funeral Chapel, Hallock, is in charge of the arrangements. www. austinfuneralchapel.com.